StarEis/Verilog-based-FIR-filter/README.md

-# Verilog FIR Filter — Tang Nano 9K
+# Verilog FIR Filter

-A hardware low-pass FIR filter implemented on the **Gowin Tang Nano 9K** FPGA.
-An **ADS1115** ADC reads the input signal over I2C, the FPGA filters it, and an **MCP4725** DAC outputs the result.
-Input/output waveforms were measured with an **Arduino**.
+A hardware low-pass FIR filter implemented on the Gowin Tang Nano 9K FPGA.
+An ADS1115 ADC reads the input signal over I2C, the FPGA filters it, and an MCP4725 DAC outputs the result.
+Input/output waveforms were measured with an Arduino.

 ---